eclipse-archived/ceylon-lang.org/documentation/1.1/tour/basics.md

 To pass an argument to a variadic parameter we have three choices.
 We
 could:

-- provide a an explicit list of enumerated arguments,
+- provide an explicit list of enumerated arguments,
-- pass in iterable object producing the arguments, or
+- pass an iterable object producing the arguments, or
 - specify a comprehension.

 The first case is easy: